 Maple Pecan Granola Serving Suggestions

-This granola will keep for at least a month in an airtight container at room temperature.
+This granola will keep for at least a month in an airtight container in your cupboard or pantry.

 - ¼ cup canola oil